Adaptation of Rural Development to Climate Change

-To compound the situation, poverty and population growth are leading to farmers overusing the soil and shifting the cultivation line.
-This minimises productivity and the resilience of ecosystems to the effects of climate change.
+Poverty and population growth are forcing farmers to overuse the soil, altering their crop lines.
+This impacts the minimisation of productivity and the resilience of ecosystems to the effects of climate change.

-In recent years, Guatemala has been hit by several tropical storms of great intensity: Hurricanes Mitch (1998), Stan (2005) and Agatha (2010).
-Hurricane Stan alone caused damage equating to 3% of the country’s gross domestic product.
+In recent years, Guatemala has been directly affected by several tropical storms of considerable magnitude: Hurricane Mitch (1998), Storm Stan (2005), Storm Agatha (2010).
+Storm Stan alone caused damage equivalent to three per cent of GDP.

-In selected regions, national ministries, regional administrations, the private sector and civil society organisations implement measures in the field of environmental management and adaptation to climate change in a coordinated manner.
+In selected regions, national ministries, regional and local administrations, the private sector and civil society have coordinated measures in the field of adapting to; and managing climate change.